nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all events: `list event`

-This command allows us to view a list of all events on TalentHub!
+This command allows you to view a list of all events on TalentHub!

 Format: `list event`